Colten-Smith/Vendo-Matic_800/README.md

 ## Module 1 Capstone - Vending Machine Software

+This Project was made as a capstone for my course at Tech Elevator, alongside my partner Trenton Bowers.
+The details we were given for building the project are found below.

 You're developing an application for the newest vending machine distributor, Umbrella Corp.
 They've released a new vending machine, Vendo-Matic 800, that's integrated with everyone's bank accounts, allowing customers to purchase products from their computers for their convenience.